omeka/omeka-s/README.md

 1. In your web browser, navigate to the omeka-s/install directory, where you can complete installation.

+### Installing from released zip file

+1. Download the latest release from the [release page](https://github.com/omeka/omeka-s/releases)
+1. Open `config/database.ini` and add your MySQL username, password, database name, and host name.
+1. Make sure the `files/` directory is writable by Apache.
+1. In your web browser, navigate to the omeka-s/install directory, where you can complete installation.

 You can find Omeka-specific code under `application/`.

 ## Libraries